What Happens When a Landfill Is Full?

 Before a landfill can be reclaimed, it has to be capped.
 Landfill capping forms a barrier between trash and the surrounding environment.
 It’s extremely important for containing the harmful effects of contaminated and decomposing items.

-Depending on what the site was used for, there are two different landfill cap systems.
+Depending on what type of landfill it is, there are two different cap systems.

 For Hazardous Waste: